Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/Send Files/_index.en.md

 ## Operation: Get FileTransfer

-Get a simple overview of the file transfer with current status.
+Get a simple overview of the file transfer with current status and recipient status.

 ## Operation: Get FileTransferDetails